rayk1m02/Poke3D/README.md

 # Poke3D
-ARKit 2 and Live Tracking
+ARKit 2 and Live Tracking on Pokemon Cards